 Employment Outlook and Salary Information

-As of May 2015, logisticians make a mean annual wage as of $77,470, according to the U.S. Bureau of Labor Statistics.
-It is also reported that the job outlook for logisticians from 2014 to 2024 is expected to grow 2%, which is slower than the average for all occupations.
+As of May 2019, logisticians make a mean annual wage as of $78,680, according to the U.S. Bureau of Labor Statistics.
+It is also reported that the job outlook for logisticians from 2018 to 2028 is expected to grow 5%, which is about as fast as the average for all occupations.

 Materials managers don't need a license from the government to do their jobs, but they can earn several voluntary certifications to prove their abilities.
 The Association for Operations Management (APICS) offers a CPIM credential (Certified in Production and Inventory Management) to those who pass exams that test their knowledge of topics like strategic resource management, planning, and inventory management.
 The advanced Certified Fellow in Production and Inventory Management credential can be earned by giving talks or teaching courses about inventory management or publishing articles about inventory management, among other achievements.